 You might be surprised at some of the simple things they come up with!
 Game nights, baking, bike rides, a trip to the park, etc.

 Focus on winning and keeping the hearts of your children this summer.
 Schedule fun family activities that will enable you to make heart ties with your kids, while making memories.

-Having a nice mix of routine and worthwhile activities along with some free time is not only a great way for making summer count, but also a sure way to enjoy the summer!
+Having a nice mix of routine and worthwhile activities along with some free time is not only a great way for making the most of summer but also a sure way to enjoy it!